metrorailings/OwlBlog/content/posts/week-1-supercontest-picks.md

 For the past several years under Pete Carroll, the Seahawks have been the poster child for underwhelming first-week performances.
 In fact, they were on a losing streak up until last year, when they managed to edge out the Bengals.
 The same Bengals that would later post the worst record of any team last year.

 The last two years tell me Schottenheimer hasn't done much to change this trend.
-So give me a middling Falcons squad to win the game, in turn giving their fans some false hope.
+So give me a middling Falcons squad to steal the win here.

 ***